 You may have a dog who will want to bite water all the time.
-Most dog owners are familiar with the issue and there is no need to explain it in detail.
+Most dog owners are familiar with the issue, so there is no need to explain it in detail.
 A more interesting thing is the obvious question.
 Why do dogs bite water?
-As you can assume, there are a couple of reasons why this happens and we will reveal all of them below.
+As you can assume, there are a couple of reasons why this happens, and we will reveal all of them below.

 We can add that many dogs will do this at some point and no, you shouldn’t be worried.
 Below are the reasons that explain the topic.